boost-edu-tools/gitinspectorgui/docs/development/build-process.md

 ## Continuous Integration

-The build process is automated through GitLab CI/CD:
+The build process is automated through GitHub Actions:

 -   **Automated Builds**: Triggered on commits and tags
 -   **Multi-Platform**: Builds for all supported platforms